-To help PPPs with their scaling strategies in practice, PPPLab in cooperation with CIMMYT also developed a tool to strengthen strategies for scale.
+To help PPPs strengthening their scaling strategies in practice, PPPLab in cooperation with CIMMYT also developed a practical tool which can be used individually or in workshop settings.
 The tool was developed in 2017 on basis of ongoing research of both organizations on how development initiatives scale in practice.
-Several test runs with the tool have been carried out with project teams in the Netherlands, Mexico, India, Nepal and Kenya.

 The Scaling Scan uses the ten scaling ingredients shown below, as a central focus to open up a rich understanding of what scaling your solution may require.

-Please note that the Scaling Scan is not a design tool; it rather provides a snapshot in time identifying current weaknesses of your scaling strategy.
-The assessment can be filled in regularly by project teams to monitor progress in addressing these weaknesses.
+Please note that the Scaling Scan is not a design tool; it rather provides a snapshot in time identifying current opportunities and challenges for your scaling strategy.
+The assessment can be filled in regularly by project teams to monitor progress in addressing the challenges.

 - Jan Ubels, MT member PPPLab, firstname.lastname@example.org